Himmelsfürst Mine, Brand-Erbisdorf, Mittelsachsen, Saxony, Germany

 Size: 3.8 × 6.8 × 1.5 cm (miniature) / Largest crystal: 0.6 cm

 Awesome acanthite specimen with numerous metallic grey and lustrous "pseudo-cubic" acanthite crystals (acanthite pseudomorphic after argentite cubes) up to 0.6 cm in size.
 The acanthite is accompanied by beige siderite (German "Braunspat") which is a common paragenesis for this worldfamous and historic German locality: Himmelfürst Mine, Brand-Erbisdorf, Freiberg-District, Saxony, Germany.
 This fine collectors specimen has the following dimensions: 3.8 x 6.8 x 1.5 cm.
 The piece comes from the Depot of Bergakademie Freiberg, Sektion Geowissenschaften with the corresponding older label.
-Silver minerals - especially such uncommon large and pretty good-looking acanthite specimens with distinct pseudocubic crystals are highly sought after European classics and very hard to obtain.
-Mounted on an acrylic display - just if you wand.
+Silver minerals - especially such uncommon large and good-looking acanthite specimens with distinct pseudocubic, silvery crystals are highly sought after European classics and very hard to obtain.
+Mounted on an acrylic display - just if you want.
 Otherwise I can remove it.

 E-mail to request / order: